Gibeau Orange Julep: Events

 For decades up until 2019, the Orange Julep hosted classic car "cruise nights" on Wednesday evenings from 5:30 pm to about 9:30 pm (May to September).
 If the weather permitted, an announcer would walk around talking about the classic cars in the main parking lot that day while chatting with the classic car owners.
 The main parking lot was designated for classic cars and classic motorcycles only (pre-1980 models) often filling up beyond capacity.
 People arriving in modern vehicles could park in the secondary back lot.
 The 1950s & 60s rock 'n' roll music would play on the loudspeakers.
 Occasionally a DJ would be set up outside to take requests.
 Each classic car had an Orange Julep number assigned to it, and at the end of the evening, prizes were awarded to the winning car owners for the different categories.
 On some days, people who ordered food could vote for their favorite classic car by writing the car number on the back of their food receipt and slipping it into a box.
 T-shirts and other memorabilia were often tossed into the crowd too.
 Photography enthusiasts were often spotted there with vintage film cameras as well with some people dressing up in 1950s fashion for the occasion (photos could be posted to the Orange Julep Cruise Nights Facebook page).
 Families would often bring their dogs too.
 The many fans of the event are very disappointed it is no longer being held.
 Often similar events were held on Tuesdays and Thursdays specifically for motorcycles and Chevrolet Corvettes.

 In the media

 The restaurant appears, along with other Montreal landmarks, in the music video for the Men Without Hats song "Where Do the Boys Go?".
 The Orange Julep has a presence on some social media platforms, such as Twitter and Facebook.
 The restaurant's Twitter is not as active as their location tags on Instagram but has been used in the past to do updates on the restaurant as well as engaging with other popular Montreal Twitter accounts, such as MTL Blog.
 The Facebook page has been more active in the past, sharing photos and reviews of the restaurant.

 The Orange Julep is one of the original landmarks in Montreal, making it one of the many sought at tourist locations on the island.
-The restaurant has been mentioned on Tripadvisor, Trip Savvy, Daily Hive, Propos Montreal, MTL Blog, and the Montreal Gazette.
+The restaurant has been mentioned on Trip advisor, Trip Savvy, Daily Hive, Propose Montreal, MTL Blog, and the Montreal Gazette.